Ancient World Seminar 2015

 The Elephant in the Room: An Object Biography of the Super Ivory Bowl from Tell es-Safi/Gath

 During the 2013 season at Tell es-Safi/Gath, the University of Melbourne contingent of the Tell es-Safi/Gath Archaeological Project of Bar-Ilan University excavated an intriguing elephant ivory bowl.
-The bowl was found in a chalky matrix dating to the early Iron Age, just outside of and below the southwest corner of a room in Area A. Conservation revealed it to be a shallow vessel with six evenly spaced drill holes in the rim, which is incised with a continuous zig-zag border design.
+The bowl was found in a chalky matrix dating to the early Iron Age, just outside of and& below the southwest corner of a room in Area A. Conservation revealed it to be a shallow vessel with six evenly spaced drill holes in the rim, which is incised with a continuous zig-zag border design.
 It contains one lug handle and has an incised lotus with twelve petals, engraved both on the interior and on the base, surrounded by five concentric circles.

-Though unique within Philistia, parallels are found in the ivory hoard from the Late Bronze/Iron Age transition (ca. 12th c.
+Though unique within Philistia, parallels are found in the ivory hoard from the Lat Bronze/Iron Age transition (c.
+12th c.
 BCE) palace at Megiddo, Stratum VIIA.
 The objects in the Megiddo hoard were probably heirlooms at the time of deposition and have been interpreted by Feldman (Levant 2009) as part of a ritual deposit.
-The Tell es-Safi bowl suggests far-flung socio-cultural connections for the inhabitants that did not end when many civilizations collapsed at the end of the Bronze Age as previously supposed.
-These wider connections, including the source of the ivory, the location of the workshop where it was produced, the function and meaning of ivory bowls in the Mediterranean, the bowl’s possible status as an heirloom and as a foundation deposit and its characterization form part of its biography that is the subject of this workshop.
+The Tell es-Safi bowl suggests far-flung socio-cultural connections for the inhabitants that did not end when many civilisations collapsed at the end of the Bronze Age as previously supposed.
+These wider connections, including the source of the ivory, the location of the workshop where it was produced, the function and meaning of ivory bowls in the Mediterranean, the bowl’s possible status as an heirloom and as a foundation deposit and its characterisation form part of its biography that is the subject of this workshop.

 Dr Dorothea Erbele-Küster, Universität Mainz